raulh39/Tanks2d/README.md

 Learning to program in godot using the fantastic Tanks board game

 # TODO
+ - [ ] When zoomed, some visual indication should appear in order to know where is the tank you need to move/shoot/command
+ - [x] MENU
+   - [x] Landing page with start and quit
+   - [x] Start should launch main scene
+ - [x] MAIN SCENE
+   - [x] Use coroutines to handle game phases
+   - [x] Background
+   - [x] Woods
+   - [x] Buildings
+   - [x] Tanks
+   - [x] Collision layers
+ - [ ] MOVEMENT PHASE
+   - [x] Handle tanks initiative order
+   - [x] Place arrow
+   - [x] Reparent tank under arrow & Move tank along arrow
+   - [x] Detect invalid tank posistions
+   - [ ] Capacity to end movement without moving or moving only one
    - [ ] Place movement marker
- - [ ] Capacity to end movement without moving or moving only one
  - [ ] SHOOT PHASE
  - [ ] COMMAND PHASE